Japanese-style balconies can transform small apartment spaces into peaceful outdoor retreats.

 2. Zen Garden Kit

-A Zen garden kit is a great way to bring peace to your balcony.
 These kits come with everything you need to create a mini Zen garden.
 You’ll usually find sand, rocks, and a small rake.

-Zen garden kits are perfect for small spaces.
+Some kits also include mini statues or plants.
+You can arrange these items on a tray or in a shallow box.
 They don’t take up much room but add a lot of style.
 You can even make your own kit with items from a craft store.

 3. Hanging Lanterns